-Democratic Republic of Congo country profile - Overview
+DR Congo country profile

 - From the section Africa

-A vast country with immense economic resources, the Democratic Republic of Congo (DR Congo) has until recently been at the centre of what some observers call "Africa's world war", with widespread civilian suffering the result.
+DR Congo is a vast country with immense economic resources and, until recently, has been at the centre of what some observers call "Africa's world war", with widespread civilian suffering the result.

 The war claimed an up to six million lives, either as a direct result of fighting or because of disease and malnutrition.

 The war had an economic as well as a political side.
 Fighting was fuelled by the country's vast mineral wealth, with all sides taking advantage of the anarchy to plunder natural resources.
 Some militia fight on in the east, where a big United Nations force is trying to keep the peace.

 Joseph Kabila became president when his father Laurent was assassinated in 2001.
 He was elected in 2006, and secured another term in controversial elections in 2011.